ripytide/metapac/README.md

 # | macOS    | $HOME/Library/Application Support/metapac/config.toml | /Users/Alice/Library/Application Support/metapac/config.toml |
 # | Windows  | {FOLDERID_RoamingAppData}\metapac\config.toml         | C:\Users\Alice\AppData\Roaming\metapac\config.toml           |

-# Backends to disable from all metapac behavior.
-See the README.md for
+# Backends to enable for most of metapac's behavior.
+See the README.md or
-# the list of backend names
+# run `metapac backends` for the list of backend names
 # Default: []
-disabled_backends = ["apt"]
+enabled_backends = ["arch", "systemd"]

 # Since pacman, pamac, paru, pikaur and yay all operate on the same package database
 # they are mutually exclusive and so you must pick which one you want